Yaldabaoth: Cosmogony and creation myths

 Yaldabaoth is the son of Sophia, the personification of wisdom according to Gnosticism, with whom he contends.
 By creatively becoming matter in goodness and simplicity, Sophia created the imperfect Yaldabaoth, who has no knowledge of the other aeons.
 From his mother he received the powers of light, but he used them for evil.
 Sophia rules the Ogdoas, the Demiurge rules the Hebdomas.
 Yaldabaoth created six more archons and other fellows.
 The angels he created rebelled against Yaldabaoth.
 To keep the angels in subjection, Yaldabaoth generated the material universe.

 In the act of creation, however, Yaldabaoth emptied himself of his supreme power.
 When Yaldabaoth breathed the soul into the first man, Adam, Sophia instilled in him the divine spark of the spirit.
 After matter, Yaldabaoth produced the serpent spirit (Ophiomorphos), which is the origin of all evil.
 The light being Sophia caused the fall of man through the serpent.
 By eating the forbidden fruit, Adam and Eve became wise and rejected Yaldabaoth.
 Eventually, Yaldabaoth expelled them from the ethereal region, the Paradise, as punishment.

 Yaldabaoth continuously attempted to deprive human beings of the gift of the spark of light which he had unwittingly lost to them, or to keep them in bondage.
 As punishments, he tried to make humanity acknowledge him as God.
 Because of their lack of worship, he caused the Flood upon the human race, from which a feminine power such as Sophia or Pronoia (Providence) rescued Noah.
 Yaldabaoth made a covenant with Abraham, in which he was obligated to serve him along with his descendants.
 The Biblical prophets were to proclaim Yaldabaoth's glory, but at the same time, through Sophia's influence, they reminded people of their higher origin and prepared for the coming of Christ.
 At Sophia's instigation, Yaldabaoth arranged for the generation of Jesus through the Virgin Mary.
 For his proclamation, he used John the Baptist.
 At the moment of the baptism organized by Yaldabaoth, Sophia took on the body of Jesus and through it taught people that their destiny was the Kingdom of Light (the spiritual world), not the Kingdom of Darkness (the material universe).
 Only after his baptism did Jesus receive divine power and could perform miracles.
 But since Jesus destroyed his kingdom instead of promoting it, Yaldabaoth had him crucified.
 Before his martyrdom, Christ escaped from the bodily shell and returned to the spiritual world.

+Psychological interpretations

+The psychologist Carl Jung interpreted the Demiurge as a psychological symbol for the ego, which has forgotten its origins in the greater Self.
+This psychological archetype bears a functional resemblance to the modern concept of the inner critic.